 One of the most common mistakes in English is when people use lay and lie in the wrong context.
 Some forms of these verbs are similar, which makes it even more complicated.
 You have a clear overview of the differences below.

 Lay or lie

-These words have a similar meaning and have similar forms, but you still need to use them in a different context because they have a different meaning.
+These words have similar meanings and forms, but you still need to use them in a different context.

 An extra difficulty is that ‘to lie’ has more than one meaning.
 This means that you need to pay even more attention when you want to use one of these verbs.
 It’s important that you know the context in which you need to use the verb.
 You have an overview of the difference in meaning below:

 |to lay||to put something down gently||Take the rug and lay it on the floor.|

 |to lie||to be in a vertical position (to rest)|